oglimmer/discord-bot-bj/README.md

-# a discord bot to play blackjack
+# A Discord bot to play blackjack

-Uses the bj.oglimmer.de/
+Uses the bj.oglimmer.de/ as the backend.

+To join my Discord server and use the Bot, click here https://discord.gg/FwDFmBtFmr

 # how to setup

-Edit src/config.ts
+Edit src/config.ts before starting the bot

 ```bash
 npm ci